lewybagz/customers/README.md

 - Vite
 - TypeScript
 - TailwindCSS
-- Apollo Client
+- Firebase SDK (for Authentication and Firestore)
 - Zustand for state management
-- React Query
+- React Query (if still applicable for client-side server state)

 ## 🚀 Features

 - **User Management**

-  - Role-based authentication (Admin, Manager, User)
-  - JWT-based secure authentication
+  - Firebase Authentication for secure sign-up, sign-in, and session management.
-  - User profile management
+  - User profile management (details to be aligned with actual implementation).

 - **Customer Management**